mlundine/Shoreline_Extraction_GAN/README.md

 shapefiles/ will contain individual shoreline shapefiles for each image.

-shoreline_images/ will contain black and white images with the extracted shorelines.
+shoreline_images/ will contain RGB images with the extracted shorelines.

 The best results come from editing the simplify20vtxsmooth shapefiles in GIS software.